microsoft/moaw/workshops/deploying-to-azure-container-apps/workshop.md

 ### Create a secret

-In the [Azure Portal](https://portal.azure.com/), navigate to your Azure Container App that was deployed to the `rg-user<userNumber>` resource group.
+In the [Azure Portal](https://portal.azure.com/), navigate to your Azure Container App that was deployed to the `myResourceGroup` resource group.

 Next, follow the steps below to create a secret: